ECHS1: Function

 Enoyl-CoA hydratase (ECH) catalyzes the second step in beta-oxidation pathway of fatty acid metabolism.
 The enzyme is involved in the formation of a β-hydroxyacyl-CoA thioester.
 The two catalytic glutamic acid residues are believed to act in concert to activate a water molecule, while Gly-141 is proposed to be involved in substrate activation.
 There are two potent inhibitors of ECHS, which irreversibly inactivate the enzyme via covalent adduct formation.

 Clinical significance

 Enoyl-CoA hydratase short chain has been confirmed to interact with STAT3, such that ECHS1 specifically represses STAT3 activity by inhibiting STAT3 phosphorylation.
 STAT3 can act as both an oncogene and a tumor suppressor.
-ECHS1 itself has shown to occur in many cancers, particularly in hypatocellular carcinoma (HCC) development; both exogenous and endogenous forms of ECHS1 bind to HBs and induce apoptosis as a result.
+ECHS1 itself has shown to occur in many cancers, particularly in hepatocellular carcinoma (HCC) development; both exogenous and endogenous forms of ECHS1 bind to HBs and induce apoptosis as a result.
 This means that ECHS1 may be used in the future as a therapy for patients with HBV-related hepatitis or HCC.